Cornell-MAE-UG/fa25-portfolio-tk685-cpu/_projects/2025-thermo-analysis.md

 3. Negligible kinetic and potential energy changes
 4. Externally well insulated heat exchanger: negligible heat leak to surroundings
 5. Single-phase, constant

+These assumptions were made because the IFHX can be modeled accurately with the standard steady-flow heat exchanger simplifications while keeping the analysis tractable and focused on the dominant energy transfer mechanisms.
+We assume steady state/steady flow since operating conditions are effectively constant over the time scale of interest, so transient energy storage in the control volume is negligible.
+We take shaft work to be zero, $$\dot{W}_s = 0$$, because the exchanger core has no rotating shaft or device doing mechanical work on the fluids.
+We neglect kinetic and potential energy changes, $$\Delta KE \approx 0$$ and $$\Delta PE \approx 0$$, because the inlet/outlet elevation difference is small and typical flow speeds inside the exchanger do not make these terms large relative to the enthalpy change.
+We assume the exchanger is externally well insulated so any heat leak to the surroundings is small compared to the heat exchanged internally between water and ammonia through the wall.
+Finally, we assume single-phase flow with approximately constant properties (e.g., constant $$c_p$$) because the intended operation keeps each stream in one phase and the temperature range is limited enough that treating properties as constant provides a good first-order approximation.

 **<u>3.
 Thermodynamic Analysis</u>**